 - Glaucoma - this is characterised by asymptomatic but progressive peripheral visual field loss which is usually bilateral but asymmetric.

 - Refractive errors - hormonal changes such as occur during pregnancy, can affect the refractive error but this reverts on restoration of baseline hormone levels.
 Progression of corneal disease such as dystrophies or keratoconus can also cause gradual visual loss.

 - Cataracts - the patient may also complain of dulling of colours (and may be noted by relatives to have a predilection for very bright or gaudy colours!).
-Think of cataracts in diabetic patients and those on systemic steroids and immunosuppressants (eg transplant patients).
+Think of cataracts in patients with diabetes and those on systemic steroids and immunosuppressants (eg, transplant patients).

 - AMD - dry form (see 'Unilateral, sudden and painless' above).